jpuka/mushi-identifier/README.md

 I am using the [Danish Fungi 2020 dataset](https://arxiv.org/abs/2103.10107) (preprint paper).
 Very neat, but unbalanced / long-tailed.
 Good, more realistic dataset, since uniformly distributed data is a rarity anyway.

+The raw dataset contains images for 21 out of 26 classes.
+See EDA for distribution.
+The data for the remaining classes will be scraped from sources such as.
+Furthermore, classes with a low image count might be completed with scraped images.

 I started the project with another Danish dataset and were planning to complement it with scraped data.
 However, now this is set as external data and used to add images to missing classes. [iNaturalist](https://github.com/visipedia/inat_comp/tree/master/2017#Data) dataset.

 ### Model